knmac/knvim/README.md

 <!-- ![Screenshot](./res/screenshot.png) -->

-Video demo with clickable lualine
+Video demo with clickable lualine:
 ![demo3](./res/demo1.gif)

-Config structure and cheatsheet (rendered)
+Config structure and cheatsheet (rendered):
 ![demo1](./res/demo2.png)

-Editing a python file, with LSP, Tree-sitter, and outline support
+Editing a python file, with LSP, Tree-sitter, and outline support:
 ![demo2](./res/demo3.png)

 ## 2. Feature highlights

-- Targeting python, bash, latex, markdown, and (_some_) C/C++ usage
+- Targeting python, bash, latex, markdown, and (_some_) C/C++ usage.
-- [Lualine](https://github.com/nvim-lualine/lualine.nvim) is configured to be (_mostly_) clickable
+- [Lualine](https://github.com/nvim-lualine/lualine.nvim) is configured to be (_mostly_) clickable.
+(Toggle with the command `:ToggleClickableLualine`).
-- Key-biddings that (_hopefully_) make sense
+- Key-biddings that (_hopefully_) make sense.
 - Fun (_for me_) to use!!!

 ## 3. Content